dpinkus87/ToniesLanding/README.md

 ## Credits

-This project was developed by dpinkus87 for challenge #9.
+This project was developed by dpinkus87 and BoyWondr84.

 ---